Aerial view of Montevideo, Uruguay

 Can buying property help me get residency?+

 It can support your application.
 A property purchase is solid evidence of ties and economic solvency, two factors Uruguayan immigration weighs for legal residency.
+One nuance: legal residency (the immigration permit) and tax residency (determined by the tax authority, DGI) are different processes with different requirements — a purchase can help with both, through separate routes (see the next question).
 We connect you with trusted immigration advisors to run the process alongside your purchase.

 What languages do you work in?+